quapsale/brain-overflow/README.md

 Stay tuned – I will add new topics and materials regularly!

 ## ⚠️ Disclaimer
 This repository is currently a work-in-progress.
-Expect incomplete materials, rough edges, and lots of updates as we build out the content.
+Expect incomplete materials, rough edges, and lots of updates as I build out the content.

 ## 📜 License
 All content here is open-source under the [MIT License](LICENSE).
 Feel free to use, adapt, and share – just give credit where it's due!